ToRothorNot | Traditional IRA to Roth Conversion Calculator & Tax Planner

-ToRothorNot helps you model Roth conversion strategies before and after retirement.
-Compare custom scenarios, test Social Security timing, and see how conversions may affect long-term net worth, future RMDs, taxes, IRMAA, ACA subsidies, NIIT, QCDs, survivor-spouse outcomes, and more.
+ToRothorNot is a Roth conversion calculator that stands out above the rest.
+It helps you evaluate whether, when, and how much to convert from a Traditional IRA/401k to a Roth IRA to minimize taxes and maximize net worth.
+Compare custom scenarios, test Social Security timing, and see how conversions may affect long-term account value, future RMDs, taxes, IRMAA surcharges, ACA subsidies, NIIT, QCDs, survivor-spouse outcomes, and more.

 Plan the “gap years” before RMDsThe years before Social Security, Medicare, and required minimum distributions can create important Roth conversion opportunities.
 ToRothorNot helps you explore those tradeoffs instead of looking only at this year’s tax bill.